MinhPDX/openpowerlifting-dashboard/README.md

 ## 📜 Project Overview

-This project is a comprehensive, end-to-end analysis of the OpenPowerlifting dataset.
-The goal was to build a full data pipeline, starting from a raw CSV data source, moving through a robust SQL database, and culminating in a multi-page, interactive Power BI dashboard.
-This repository documents the entire process, showcasing key skills in data engineering, database management, and business intelligence.
+This project documents the end-to-end process of building a comprehensive data analysis solution for the OpenPowerlifting dataset.
+It begins with raw CSV data, establishes a robust data pipeline into a SQL Server database, and culminates in a sophisticated, multi-page, interactive Power BI dashboard designed for both high-level analysis and detailed individual exploration.

+This repository showcases key skills in data engineering, database design, database management, advanced DAX, user-centric dashboard development, and business intelligence.

 ---